VK_EXT_frame_boundary.proposal

 different frames is being submitted in an interleaved way, a scenario we call

-here overlapping frames
+here overlapping frames.

 For instance, consider a graphics application where each frame is executed

-via two vkQueueSubmit
+via two vkQueueSubmit followed by a vkQueuePresentKHR, and frame

 preparation is pipelined, such that the serialized commands look like: